yu-qi-zhang/Coding-Sample/README.md

    Replication_Result_3.pdf: [READING THIS SAVES TIME!]
 The pdf file illustrate how I replicate the paper, including main results and comparisons between original results and replication as well as important sections of the code.
 It's a summary of the dofile with explicit results.

-5. ABMsimulation_4.m: Code to replicate an agent-based model paper using MATLAB; the numerical simulation result could be seen directly in ABMsimulation_4.png
+4. ABMsimulation_4.m: Code to replicate an agent-based model paper using MATLAB; the numerical simulation result could be seen directly in ABMsimulation_4.png

+5. Text_Clean_5.py: Code to clean and construct (mostly based on text information) a usable dataset from raw dataset scrapped from real world recruitment website, the original dataset is Raw_Scrapped_5.csv and resulting dataset is Cleaned_5.csv

+   Plot_Analysis_5.py: By-group comparison, poisson regression and a geographical plot, which is shown in Graph_5.png

+Looking forward to working with you.